The Palmer-Hughes Accordion Course, for piano accordion, is still available from Alfred Publishing Co.

 I LOVE IT!!!

-If you like the accordion, visit the Greater American Accordion Society.
+If you like the accordion, visit the Facebook page of the Greater American Accordion Society,

 If you wish to order accordion books click here.